ExodusMovement/haraka/README.md

 };

 // methods
-behavior.animateTo(index: number, configs?: Object = {}) // animate to a specific behavior state
+behavior.goTo(index: number, config?: Object = {}) // animate to a specific behavior state
-behavior.animateSequence(indices: Array<number>, configs?: Object = {}) // animate a sequence of behavior states
+behavior.play(indices: Array<number>, config?: Object = {}) // animate a sequence of behavior states

-behavior.getIndex() // retrieve current state index, or you can directly use behavior.index
+// to retrieve current state index use you can directly use behavior.index
 ```

 ## Examples